 Wet trimming gives you a more pleasing final look at the plant and buds.

-According to sources, wet trim also affects less the quality of the buds as trichomes remain intact, preserving terpenes and flavors of the final product.
+According to sources, wet trim also affects the quality of the buds as trichomes remain intact, preserving terpenes and flavours of the final product.

-When starting wet trimming, there is no pause and you will need to cut all your plants down and separate branches and trim them right away.
+There is no pause when starting wet trimming, and you will need to cut all your plants down and separate branches and trim them right away.

 Drying and Curing

-Once you have completed trimming, before smoking it you need to dry and cure your beautiful buds.
+Once you have completed trimming, you need to dry and cure your beautiful buds before smoking them.
 Put them on a drying rack in a room with ventilation and lightly heated.
-When they are dry, remove the buds from the individual buds from the branches and leave them in jars for curing.
+When they are dry, remove the individual buds from the branches and leave them in jars for curing.

 Dry trimming is performed between drying and curing.
-Harvest your plants and cut them at the base.
-After this hang them upside down and leave them in a warm room with ventilation.
+First, harvest your plants and cut them at the base.
+After this, hang them upside down and leave them in a warm room with ventilation.
 After the drying period, cut off an individual branch and prepare them for trimming.
 Before trimming, wash your hands and put on a pair of gloves.
-Take the scissors in your hands and start cutting away all the sugar leaves from each bud.
-Cut the buds one at a time as this will make it easier for you to cure and store them.
-Once the trimming is completed load the buds into the curing jars.
+Next, take the scissors in your hands and start cutting away all the sugar leaves from each bud.
+Cut the buds one at a time, as this will make it easier for you to cure and store them.
+Once the trimming is completed, load the buds into the curing jars.